ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 <!-- Default Column Definitions -->

 The example above demonstrates how to configure a single column.
 To apply this configuration across all columns we can use ___Default Column Definitions___ instead.
-Let's make all of our columns resizeable by creating a `defaultColDefs` object with the property `resizeable: true`:
+Let's make all of our columns filterable by creating a `defaultColDefs` object with the property `filter: true`:

 <snippet transform={false} language="jsx">
 |const App = {
 |  setup() {
 |    const defaultColDefs = ref({
-|      resizable: true
+|      filter: true
 |    });
 |    // ...
 |  }